Political Geography of the UK (with special reference to healthcare issues)

 Reorganisation of the structure of the NHS in England (only) introduced major administrative changes on/from 1st April 2013.
 Of particular relevance has been the transfer of Public Health issues (such as stop-smoking campaigns) from the NHS to Local Authorities.
 Nothing new here; it merely restores the situation that prevailed up until 1974.
 Notable past successes achieved by local government include proper sewage disposal and universal smallpox innoculation.
 The change has the potential to bring about local promotion of circumcision as a medical prophylaxis issue — if Councils can be persuaded of the benefits.

-Estimates of current circumcision rates in the UK
+Circumcision rates in the UK

 In 1994 a survey was published by Penguin Books entitled “Sexual Behaviour in Britain” giving the following information.
 The large sample size and the standard of the fieldwork probably make this the most reliable guide to the country’s circumcision rates at that time.
 The fieldwork took place between May 1990 and November 1991 as part of a much wider survey of sexual matters in the UK.
-(This, by the way, is the survey that Prime Minister Margaret Thatcher tried to stop, the very existence of the research proposal being the subject of a Cabinet Meeting reported in The Sunday Times
+(This, by the way, is the survey that Prime Minister Margaret Thatcher tried to stop, the very existence of the research proposal being the subject of a Cabinet Meeting reported in The Sunday Times 10th September 1989.)

 |UK Circumcision rates as

 a function of age group: